You won’t find Golden Arches at this McDonald’s

 Nearly 70 years ago, arches were added to the restaurant’s new “Red and White” buildings to help the roof line feel less flat.
 The first location to have the “Golden Arches” was Downey, California, in 1953.
 It looks the same today.

-According to McDonald’s, a sign maker used yellow neon into the arches, ultimately creating the “Golden Arches.”
+According to McDonald’s, a sign maker used yellow neon in the arches, ultimately creating the “Golden Arches.”
 It wasn’t until roughly a decade later that the Golden Arches became the restaurant’s logo.

 While the buildings have changed since the Downey location was built, the Golden Arches have remained a staple to help you identify a McDonald’s near you.